Validating Shareback Readiness

 • Data is not distributed to production networks

-• Timing and visibility reflect evaluation logic rather than on-demand delivery
+• Timing and visibility reflect system behavior rather than on-demand delivery

-• Results support readiness assessment and integration validation, not operational monitoring or SLA verification
+• Results support readiness and integration testing, not operational monitoring or SLA verification